 The Student Feminist Conference 2013, which will be held on the 23rd and the 24th of February, will provide an opportunity for us to reflect on how and what we’re doing as student feminist activists.
-We will be holding self-defining caucuses for LGBTQ, disabled and BME activists and carers/parents, and will run a forum in which these caucuses can feed back to the others.
+We will be holding self-defining caucuses for LGBTQ, disabled and BME activists and carers/parents, also we will help you finding best wireless free home security system and will run a forum in which these caucuses can feed back to the others.
 There will be creative workshops such as poetry-writing and informative sessions about current cuts to rape crisis centres, the NHS, the welfare budget and other funding cuts disproportionately affecting those who need it most.

 The conference will take place in the ULU building on Malet Street, which is in Bloomsbury, central London.
 This building is fully wheelchair-accessible and there will be access breaks between sessions.
 Light refreshments will be available and there many places to buy food nearby.